daviswahl/rats/README.md

 # Rats

-Rats is an experimental, type-level functional programming library for Rust, based heavily on Scala's Cats (which itself is based heavily on ScalaZ).
+Rats is an experimental, type-level functional programming library for Rust, based heavily on Scala's Cats (which itself is based heavily on Scalaz).
 There have been a few explorations in this space, but I believe Rats takes it much further than was previously possible.

 Rats has a few goals: